Can I fax or email my SEH3 absence form(s)?

 I will be out on sick leave for 8 weeks for a surgery, do I need to apply for FMLA?

-You don’t need to but it is your right to apply for FMLA protection for an extended sick leave if you wish.
+It it is your right to apply for FMLA protection for an extended sick leave if you wish.
 If approved, the FMLA protection would run simultaneously with your 8-week sick leave.
 It would be beneficial to apply for FMLA protection in this situation if you have follow-up appointments after returning to work from the 8-week sick leave.

 If I have approved FMLA protection, how do I call out to my location?